melissamonk-NOAA/Vermilion_2021/doc/indices/vermilion_WCGBTS_writeup_SCA.md

 \begin{table}

-\caption{(\#tab:tab-index-wcgbts)Standardized index for the WCGBTS survey index with log-scale standard errors and 95% highest
+\caption{(\#tab:tab-index-wcgbts)Standardized index for the WCGBTS survey index with log-scale standard errors and 95\% highest
-       posterior density (HPD) intervals for vermilion in the southern model .}
+       posterior density (HPD) intervals for vermilion in the southern model.}
 \centering
 \begin{tabular}[t]{rrrrr}
 \toprule